aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

 ## Generate Occupancy Map via map generation plugin

-Procedurally generate an occupancy map for any gazebo world.
+Procedurally generate an occupancy map for any Gazebo world.
 This map can then be plugged in to navigate a robot in Worldforge worlds.
 For other aws-robotics worlds, this procedure is optional for the use-cases mentioned in this README.

 ### Generate map for a aws-robotics world with default config